logo

 Hope that everything's going well.

-The executable (src/gui/maitreya.exe) will be quite big.
+The executable (src/gui/maitreya.8exe) will be quite big.
 You can strip if you don't want debugging informations (strip src/gui/maitreya.exe).

 Note

-You need MinGW DLL to start the program.
-So you must either start the program from the MinGW shell or you must provide these files (mingw*.dll) on the path.
+You need the MinGW DLL to start the program.
+So you can either start the program from the MinGW shell or you provide the files (one or more mingw*.dll) on the path.

 These files are located in the msys or mingw directory.
 It's okay to copy them to the place where the executable or Maitreya is located.
 Probably you can also copy them to the windows directory, try it.

-Compilation of wxWidgets: get wxWidgets 2.8, unpack it.
-Create folder for build, change to folder and call configure
+The following steps work on Mac OS X Yosemite with wxWidgets-3.0.3: download wxWidgets source package, unpack it.
+Create folder for build, change to folder and call configure and make

-Calling the script "create_mac_release.sh" will create the release directory and application folder "Maitreya6.app" with required data.
+Calling the script "create_mac_release.sh" will create the release directory and application folder "Maitreya8.app" with required data.
+It can be started with the "open" command or with mouse click from the Finder.

 Create the disk image with